I'm Alan Partridge

-I'm Alan Partridge is a British sitcom written by Steve Coogan, Peter Baynham and Armando Iannucci.
-Coogan stars as Alan Partridge, a tactless and inept radio DJ and television presenter who has been left by his wife and dropped from the BBC.
-The show follows Partridge as he lives alone in a roadside hotel and presents a graveyard slot on local Norwich radio, all the while desperately pitching ideas for new television shows.

-Two series of six episodes each (12 in total) were broadcast five years apart.
-Series 1 was released in late 1997, while a second series followed in 2002, with Partridge now living in a static caravan after recovering from an off-screen mental breakdown.
-Iannucci said the writers used the sitcom as "a kind of social X-ray of male middle-aged Middle England."
+I'm Alan Partridge is a British sitcom created by Steve Coogan, Peter Baynham and Armando Iannucci.
+Coogan stars as Alan Partridge, a tactless and inept broadcaster.
+The first series, broadcast in 1997, has Partridge living in a roadside hotel after having been left by his wife and dropped by the BBC.
+The second, broadcast in 2002, sees Partridge living in a static caravan after recovering from a mental breakdown.
+Iannucci said the writers used the sitcom as "a kind of social X-ray of male middle-aged Middle England".

-Supporting Coogan in the cast are Felicity Montagu as his faithful but timid personal assistant, Lynn Benfield; Simon Greenall as Geordie handyman Michael; and Phil Cornwell as Partridge's rival DJ Dave Clifton.
-Series 2 also featured Amelia Bullmore as Partridge's Ukrainian girlfriend Sonja.
+The supporting cast includes Felicity Montagu as his faithful but timid personal assistant, Lynn Benfield; Simon Greenall as Geordie handyman Michael; and Phil Cornwell as Partridge's rival DJ Dave Clifton.
+Series 2 also featured Amelia Bullmore as Alan's Ukrainian girlfriend Sonja.
 The show received critical acclaim and was a success amongst audiences, being nominated for three BAFTAs (winning two), two British Comedy Awards (winning both), and a Royal Television Society award.
 In a list drawn up by the British Film Institute in 2000, voted by industry professionals, I'm Alan Partridge was named the 38th-best British television series of all time.

-Episodes were shot on tape with hand-held cameras to achieve a single-camera, documentary feel to the show.
-Interior scenes were made in a studio, with closed-wall sets and a live audience.

 Premise

-Alan Partridge was created by Steve Coogan and producer Armando Iannucci for the 1991 BBC Radio 4 comedy programme On the Hour, a spoof of British current affairs broadcasting, as the show's sports presenter.
+Alan Partridge was created by Steve Coogan and the producer Armando Iannucci for the 1991 BBC Radio 4 comedy programme On the Hour, a spoof of British current affairs broadcasting, as the show's sports presenter.
 In 1992, Partridge hosted a spin-off Radio 4 spoof chat show, Knowing Me, Knowing You with Alan Partridge.
 On the Hour transferred to television as The Day Today in 1994, followed by Knowing Me, Knowing You later that year.
 The series ends with Partridge accidentally shooting a guest.

 I'm Alan Partridge follows Partridge after he has been left by his wife and dropped from the BBC.
 In the first series, he lives in a roadside hotel, presents a graveyard slot on local Norwich radio, and desperately pitches ideas for new television shows.
-In the second series (2002), Partridge lives in a static caravan with his new Ukrainian girlfriend after recovering from a mental breakdown.
+In the second series (2002), Partridge lives in a static caravan with his new Ukrainian girlfriend (Amelia Bullmore) after recovering from a mental breakdown.
+By then he has moved to the late night "Norfolk Nights" slot and also hosts Skirmish, a military-based general knowledge quiz show on digital cable channel UK Conquest, which Partridge says has "the largest audience share for a digital channel at that time of day in the Norfolk area".

+Iannucci said that while researching the first series at a motorway service station hotel with Coogan and Patrick Marber, they found that there was "some depth to this situation – a kind of social X-ray of male middle-aged Middle England".
 The writers found the second series difficult to make, feeling it had been too long since the first and that expectations for sitcoms had changed.
-Iannucci said the writers used I'm Alan Partridge as "a kind of social X-ray of male middle-aged Middle England".